OcelotBabou/Quartz/content/2-The World/Regions/Paloto Swamplands.md

 ### 3. **History**

 Historically, Paloto Swamp has been a secluded area, largely untouched due to its natural barriers and the formidable reputation of the voracious predators that inhabit its lands.
 Recently, these conditions have fostered a unique society that thrives in what others would deem unlivable.
-Not only surviving the Ratfolk of the Paloto Swamplands, have thrived swelling in both population and technological advancement.
+Not only surviving the Ratfolk of the Paloto Swamplands have thrived swelling in both population and technological advancement.

 ### 4. **Political Structure**